flowchain/node-p2p-chord/README.md

-*node-p2-chord* is a light-weight Chord protocol implementation for a peer-to-peer distributed hash table.
+*node-p2-chord* is a light-weight Chord protocol implementation for a peer-to-peer distributed hash table over WebSocket.
 It's 100% in Node.js.

-# node-p2p-chord

-*flowchain-chord* is a Node.js implementation of Chord peer-to-peer protocol over WebSocket.
-It is extremely light-weight and aims to help building the P2P IoT networks in more simplicity way.
+This project aims to help building the P2P IoT networks in more simplicity way.

 ## Quickstart